CDCgov/prime-reportstream/prime-router/docs/onboarding-users/transport/rest.md

 ![](./images/rest-pdhprod-clientconfig-secrets.png)

 Next refer to the above image, click on the  [+ Generate/Import] as the red arrow is pointing to.
 You should see the following screenshot.
 Please follow the instruction given in the image.
+Note, the naming convention is OrganizationName--Receiver.name (e.g., NY-PHD--ELR).

 ![](./images/rest-create-a-secrete-key-screenshot.png)